Popgen48/scalepopgen/README.md

 <!-- If you use  popgen48/scalepopgen for your analysis, please cite it using the following doi: [10.5281/zenodo.XXXXXX](https://doi.org/10.5281/zenodo.XXXXXX) -->

 <!-- TODO nf-core: Add bibliography of tools and data used in your pipeline -->

+Note that the CLI also generates a separate folder with the prefix **citation_**; this folder contains the relevant references in bibxtex format.
+These references should be cited in the manuscript.

 An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.